The ABCs of Latino Cooking: Recipes and Food History That Celebrate Latino Cultures

 X is for xocolatl (show·kow·laa·tl)

-Practice saying the Nahuatl word used to describe the pre-Columbian cocoa-based drink enjoyed by people Latin America that was flavored with other local ingredients like cinnamon and pepper.
+Practice saying the Nahuatl word used to describe the pre-Columbian cocoa-based drink enjoyed by the Indigenous people of Latin America.
+It was often flavored with other local ingredients like cinnamon and pepper.
 Some variations might have included vanilla (they knew how well it paired with cocoa, duh.)
 The Maya called their cocoa and water drink: "chocolhaa."
 Both the Maya and Nahuatl words translate to "bitter water."
 Those words evolved to "chocolate" after cocoa beans were taken back to Europe by the Spanish in the 1500s and everyone in the world realized how much better the world is when eating chocolate.

 Xocolatl was called the "Food of the Gods" by Aztec Emperor Moctezuma II.
 We totally agree with him on that one because it's still delicious.